 And for your exceptional cases, they’ll stall.
 They don’t want to go anywhere.
 Who’d ever think there was a dog that didn’t enjoy walking?
 Well, they exist, and you never know what category your dog will fall into until you get out there and start walking.

 While some dogs naturally cooperate, most require training.
 And this How to Properly Walk a Dog blog series will help you to do just that.
 But first, in Part 1 we’ll cover the basics of dog walking etiquette to help ensure the safety of your dog and the courtesy of others as you carry out your walks.

 As we continue through the series, you’ll learn actionable tips for teaching leash manners including:

 Again when you’re out with your dog, an essential dog walking etiquette tip is to be considerate of others.
 Especially if you live in a busy city.
 So if you want to say hello to another dog on a busy sidewalk, pull to the side to avoid interrupting the flow of walking traffic.
 And when it comes to your meet and greets in general, first ask the other dog owner if it is okay.

 If you have a super social dog, they’ll tend to pull or lunge forward to say hello to the next dog.
-While it’s harmless on its face, it’s always best to ask first because you never know what’s going on with the other person’s dog.
+While on the surface, this may appear to be harmless, it’s always best to ask first because you never know what’s going on with the other person’s dog.
 The other person’s dog could:

 Therefore, asking first protects your dog and is also courteous of the other person and their dog, in the event they have an issue.